 But, crypto credit cards are built for and suited to the desires of crypto users, with perks attractive to both long-term enthusiasts and complete beginners.

-The following guide will cover crypto credit cards, how they differ from crypto debit cards, the best crypto credit cards available in 2022, and the best promotions available.
+The following guide will cover crypto credit cards, how they differ from crypto debit cards, the best crypto credit cards, and promotions available.

 What Exactly is a Crypto Reward Credit Card?

 Crypto reward credit cards are similar to most traditional rewards credit cards; they can be used to transact through payment processing networks such as Visa and Mastercard, as long as the card you’ve chosen is recognized by that network.

 So, chances are your crypto credit card is accepted anywhere that accepts cards, but there may be some limitations.

 Instead of traditional rewards such as airline miles, cash back, or points, owners earn rewards in the form of Bitcoin and other cryptocurrencies.
 These include Bitcoin rewards for buying groceries, cash back for trading, and additional bonuses after meeting specific spending caps.

 Most companies will give users the option between a virtual crypto card or a physical swipeable card.

 It’s important you don’t confuse crypto reward credit cards with crypto rewards debit cards as they have very different functionalities and features.

 Crypto rewards debit cards let users spend crypto without having to directly withdraw it from a crypto wallet.